Bamjr/Mahosod-Game/README.md

 ## 🎮 Play the Game

 > 🚧 The game was just demo
-> ✅ you can play by download the project
+> ✅ you can play by download the zip file

 ## ✨ Features